fubar2/vapetemp/README.md

 See the obs directory for some typical outputs from an Arizer Solo :)

+##Outputs

+A strip chart of temperature and heater cycling, and a tabular file of values

+![A typical run][example]

 Here's a typical run with two inhalations.

-The temperature is recorded with a cheap thermocouple inside a packed stem (ABV to protect the experimenter) and mounted upside down so convection is minimised unless an inhalation takes place.
+The temperature is recorded with a cheap k3 thermocouple inside a packed stem (ABV to protect the experimenter) and mounted upside down so convection is minimised unless an inhalation takes place.

 Periods where the heater light blinked are identified by a photoresistor sampled to give the lower blue waveform - when it's at 25, the light was on for part of the second, otherwise it's at 20, so it shows when the Solo heater was in play.